shivamarora1/competitor-analysis/README.md

+> This repository is a submission for the [BrightData Realtime AI Agent Challenge](https://dev.to/challenges/brightdata-2025-05-07).<br>
+> You can read the full submission article [here](https://dev.to/coder_dragon/rival-guru-know-realtime-facts-about-your-competitors-aa8).

 # Rival Guru

 Want to beat the competition?
 Start by understanding them.
 This tool helps you analyze competitors in your market space, track their features, and identify opportunities for differentiation.